slackapi/build-this-bot-workshop/docs/Chapter-1.md

 framework for Python and [python-slackclient](http://python-slackclient.readthedocs.io/en/latest/), a Slack client for Python. :snake:

-Next, you'll want to create a virtual environment to keep the dependencies for this project isolated from any other project you may be working on.
+First, you'll want to create a virtual environment to keep the dependencies for this project isolated from any other project you may be working on.
 You'll need to open a terminal or command prompt to enter these and the following commands.

 Since we're using virtualenv you can run the following commands from the root of your project directory: